 Remove jars from boiling water with can lifter

 Check seal on cans, and tighten the ring the rest of the way down

 Let cool and store in a cool dark place.

-This is the method for hot water bath canning, if you are making soothing that needs a presser canner please do not fallow this outline.
-Fallow the instructions on your pressure canner or in your recipe.
+This is the method for hot water bath canning, if you are making soothing that needs a presser canner please do not follow this outline.
+Follow the instructions on your pressure canner or in your recipe.

-To the right I have chosen two videos for those you might want to know ore about water bath canning and seeing it done.
+To the right, I have chosen a video for those you might want to know or about water bath canning and seeing it done.

 How Long It Takes

 - 6 c. fresh peaches, peeled and chopped